kyverno/kyverno/test/conformance/kuttl/generate/clusterpolicy/cornercases/clone-list-sync-same-trigger-source-update-source/README.md

 ## Description

-This is a corner case test to ensure the downstream target is deleted when the source no longer matches the rule, for a generate cloneList type of policy.
+This is a corner case test to ensure a new downstream target is created when the source matches a different namespace, for a generate cloneList type of policy.
 This is a corner case because the source and the trigger is the same resource.

 ## Expected Behavior

-If the downstream resource is deleted, the test passes.
-If not, the test fails.
+The new downstream resource should be created after the trigger is updated.
+Otherwises the test fails.

 ## Reference Issue(s)